iOS 26

 Find My Device

 Android Device Manager hasn’t received a major update since 2015.
-With its last update back in May, Google has renamed it to “Find My Device”.
+With its last update in May, Google renamed it “Find My Device.”

 It makes more sense now because most people didn’t even know what Android Device Manager was for.